 Future Plans: I will begin a position as a junior associate at Cerami, an acoustic consulting firm located in Manhattan.

 You are involved in a lot of different groups on campus, including the LGBTQ Student Group and Pep Band.
-Is there one in particular that has been particularly meaningful during your time at Manhattan College?
+Is there one in particular that has been particularly meaningful during your time at Manhattan University?

-My time in the Manhattan College Pep Band has been particularly meaningful to me.
+My time in the Manhattan University Pep Band has been particularly meaningful to me.
 Through the band, I was able to meet many incredible people, including friends, my partner, and my current roommate.
 Between being in Pep Band, serving on the band's executive board, and performing at events, I have been able to grow as a musician, as a student, and as a person.

 Is there one person, place or thing that inspired you during your last four years?

 Looking back, the MAAC Tournament in March 2020 was an event that really inspired me.
-I traveled with the Pep Band to New Jersey in order to attend, and it ended up being cut short as the school and the tournament itself shut down due to the first spike of COVID-19 in the U.S. That event then became the last in-person college experience I had for over a year, and it inspired me to push through two and a half semesters being completely remote in order to participate in extracurricular events again my senior year.
+I traveled with the Pep Band to New Jersey in order to attend, and it ended up being cut short as the school and the tournament itself shut down due to the first spike of COVID-19 in the U.S. That event then became the last in-person university experience I had for over a year, and it inspired me to push through two and a half semesters being completely remote in order to participate in extracurricular events again my senior year.

 • Sarah Dziewit ’22